 Attempting to get high on a drug that comes from anyone but a physician is risky considering there’s no way to know if the pills are really tramadol, outside of taking the illegal drug to lab for verification (not a common practice among illicit drug users).

 According to the Mayo Clinic, the most common side effects of tramadol use and abuse, include some or all of the following:

 - Drowsiness, loss of strength and feeling weak

 - Dry mouth, fever and headaches

 - Joint pain and itching skin

 - Nervousness, irritability and restlessness

-Is Getting High on Tramadol Safe?
+The Dangers of Getting High on Tramadol

-Chris Christie, governor of New Jersey and one of the commissions lead authors, said, “We have a 9/11-scale loss ever three weeks,” due to the epidemic of opioid addiction in the United States.
+Chris Christie, governor of New Jersey and one of the commissions lead authors, said, “We have a 9-11 scale loss ever three weeks,” due to the epidemic of opioid addiction in the United States.

-Use Tramadol Only As Directed
+Why Tramadol Should Only Be Taken As Directed

 Visit drug-forum about on Tramadol high